Search

 The prescription medicine taking center stage?
 Semaglutide.
 A GLP-1 medication, or glucagon-like peptide-1 receptor agonist, made popular under the brand name Ozempic.

-Glucagon-like peptide-1 receptor agonist medications work by mimicking the action of a hormone called GLP-1, which is normally released by the intestines in response to food intake.
+GLP-1, or glucagon-like peptide-1 receptor agonist medications work by mimicking the action of a hormone called GLP-1, which is normally released by the intestines in response to food intake.
 It helps regulate blood sugar levels, improves insulin sensitivity, and reduces appetite, which can lead to weight loss in some people.
 These medications are typically used in combination with diet and exercise to help control blood sugar levels in people with type 2 diabetes.
 Read more about GLP-1 medications.

 Forum Health’s Chief Medical Officer Dr. Shipla P. Saxena responded to Oprah’s special on Forum Health’s social media to highlight what she got right and to expand on the genetic component affecting obesity through a functional medicine lens.